gear-tech/sails/README.md

 In all scenarios, except when using `Cell`, it's crucial to consider the static nature of data, especially during asynchronous calls within service methods.
 This implies that data accessed before initiating an asynchronous call might change by the time the call completes.
+See the [RmrkResource](examples/rmrk/resource/app/src/services/) service's `add_part_to_resource` method for more details.

 ### Events